MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 # Welcome to BC All

-Are you a Microsoft partner working with Business Central?
-And are you struggling to find the relevant resources?
-Find them in this article.
+Are you a Microsoft partner working with Business Central and looking for relevant information?
+Find it all in this article.

 ## What’s new
 - Business Central release plan: [aka.ms/BCReleasePlan](https://aka.ms/BCReleasePlan)
 - Major updates: [aka.ms/BCUpdates](https://aka.ms/BCUpdates)
 - Minor updates: [aka.ms/BCLastMinorUpdate](https://aka.ms/BCLastMinorUpdate)
-- Preview for next major update: [aka.ms/BCMajorUpdates]https://aka.ms/BCMajorUpdates
+- Preview for next major update: [aka.ms/BCMajorUpdates](https://aka.ms/BCMajorUpdates)
-- Watch the what’s new launch event sessions: https://aka.ms/BCLE
+- Watch the what’s new launch event sessions: [aka.ms/BCLE](https://aka.ms/BCLE)
 - Join the office hours calls: https://aka.ms/BCOfficeHours
-- Find on-demand recordings of office hours calls: https://aka.ms/BCOfficeHoursRecordings
+- Find on-demand recordings of office hours calls: [aka.ms/BCOfficeHoursRecordings](https://aka.ms/BCOfficeHoursRecordings)
-- Get the latest preview version and give feedback: https://aka.ms/Collaborate
+- Get the latest preview version and give feedback: [aka.ms/Collaborate](https://aka.ms/Collaborate)
 - Missing a feature?
-Post or vote for ideas on: https://aka.ms/BCIdeas
+Post or vote for ideas on: [aka.ms/BCIdeas](https://aka.ms/BCIdeas)

 ## Social and blogs
 - Stay tuned about what’s going on in the #MSDyn365BC community: https://twitter.com/MSDYN365BC (Use #BCALHelp on Twitter for quick hints on how to do things)